Tommy Wallach: Writing

 Wallach's first published short story, "Breaker," appeared on McSweeney's Internet Tendency when he was only 18.
 He went on to publish short fiction and non-fiction in the print edition of McSweeney's, Tin House, Zyzzyva, Wired, ReadyMade, and various other places.

 Wallach's first novel, We All Looked Up, was published in 2015 by Simon & Schuster Books for Young Readers.
 Sam Sinclair of School Librarian described "Wallach as "an interesting combination of writer and musician" whose debut novel "feels very different to the current crop of dystopian teen novels" and noted that the film rights had already been optioned by Paramount.
 It would spend a total of 26 weeks on the New York Times bestseller list and receive numerous accolades, including starred reviews in VOYA, Kirkus, School Library Journal, and Publishers Weekly and being chosen as a CBC Children's Book Award Finalist.
 It has since been published in over a dozen languages/territories.

 Wallach's second novel, Thanks for the Trouble, was published in 2016.
 It was reviewed in the New York Times, which called its female protagonist "a sparkling creation, as mysterious as a mermaid," and said "at its best, the novel carries a worthy message: No life is without pain — or promise."

 Wallach then published The Anchor & Sophia, a trilogy of books comprising Strange Fire, Slow Burn, and Scorched Earth.

 In 2025, Wallach released Outer Wilds, an eponymous book-length study of the seminal 2019 video game developed by Mobius Digital and published by Annapurna Interactive.
 This monograph was an entry in the long-running Boss Fight Books series edited by Gabe Durham.

 Film & TV

-Wallach is the co-creator of the forthcoming Paramount+ show Unspeakable: The Murder of JonBenet Ramsey alongside Harrison Query and Richard LaGravenese.
+Wallach is the co-creator of the forthcoming Netflix show The Murder of JonBenét Ramsey alongside Harrison Query and Richard LaGravenese.
 The show stars Clive Owen and Melissa McCarthy as John and Patsy Ramsey, parents of the tragically murdered JonBenet Ramsey.
 It co-stars Garrett Hedlund, Alison Pill, Shea Whigham, Owen Teague, Rory Cochrane, and Margo Martindale.
 LaGravenese acted as showrunner, and the pilot was directed by Anne Sewitsky.
+The series will premiere on December 10, 2026.

 Wallach and Query sold the spec script Delilah to Screen Gems in 2021.
 Wallach was also tapped to do a production polish on the feature film Charlie 3D for Mandalay Pictures.

 In 2023, the pilot for Wallach's comedy series PV & Franny was recorded as a podcast with Table Read Podcast.
 The episode starred Kensington Tallman, Ty Burrell, and Fred Armisen.